otoolep/questdb.io/docs/restAPI.md

 However in some cases additional configuration can be provided to augment automatic detection results.

->The structure detection algorithm analyses chunk at beginning and relies on relative uniformity of data.
+> The structure detection algorithm analyses the chunk in the beginning and relies on relative uniformity
-> When first chunk is non-representative of rest of data automatic import can yield errors.
+> of data.
+When the first chunk is non-representative of the rest of the data, automatic imports can yield errors.

 `/imp` column names from header row as table columns.
 The following characters are removed from column names: